What is an Unsubsidized Student Loan?

 3. Federal loans typically don't need a credit check.

-To get a private loan you are likely to need a cosigner or credit check.
-If you don't have a cosigner or a great credit score, you may qualify for federal student loans.
+In order to receive a private loan you are likely to need a cosigner or credit check.
+If you don't have a cosigner or a great credit score, you may not qualify.

 4. Federal loans may offer larger amounts.